-In the first phase, you build your platform and map your positioning.
+In the first phase of any book publicity campaign, you build your author platform and map your positioning.

-Some of these tools have free and paid features that allow you to grow your audience with very little effort.
+Some of these tools have free and paid features that allow you to grow your audience and market your book with very little effort.

-It’s best to have a unified message for everything that your reader might see about you and not pass up on an opportunity to reinforce that message.
+It’s best to have a unified message for everything that your reader might see about you and not pass up on an opportunity to reinforce your message.

-If you are planning on working with a publicist, remember that you can’t just bring them on at the last minute to help you with these tasks for no less a reason than that they need to read the book as well!
-Always put your best foot forward.
+But remember that you can’t just bring them on at the last minute to help you with these tasks.

 What Is Long Lead Media And How Do I Pitch Them?